Updated: Nov 17, 2020

 It’s important to understand why you don’t exercise.
 Some people have got out of the habit, perhaps after having a baby or caring for a relative or changing jobs and it can feel like a dauntingly huge task to get back on track.
 A busy life can seem like an insurmountable barrier but there are ways to hurdle that barrier when you identify what’s stopping you.

 Here are my top tips for tackling those three main barriers to exercise:

 1. Keep a diary for a week of everything you do and identify where there are 30-60 minute gaps.
 You could fit a walk round the block or a Zumba class in there.

 2. Add activity to other things you do like exercising while watching TV, parking further away from school or walking the dog for a bit longer.

-3. Choose exercise that you know takes a shorter time – a home workout or a local Clubbercise class or a run round the block.
+3. Choose exercise that you know takes a shorter time – a home workout or a run at the park.

 1. Try to do exercise when you feel more energised, like in the morning.